openscoring/openscoring/README.md

 Response status codes:
 * 200 OK.
 The evaluation was successful.
+* 400 Bad Request.
+The evaluation failed permanently due to missing or invalid input data.
 * 404 Not Found.
 The requested model was not found.
 * 500 Internal Server Error.
-The evaluation failed.
-This is most likely caused by missing or invalid input data.
+The evaluation failed temporarily.

 Sample cURL invocation:
 ```